 Read the following message carefully and write a memo for the staff.
 You are employed in the office of the Pearl Continental Hotel in your area.
 This morning the Manager of the hotel, Mr. Zaid, said this to you:

 “There’s a bit of a problem, I’m afraid.
 Please keep this to yourself – it’s important that only the senior staff knows this – we’ve failed our inspection from the Fire Department!
 I should say there’s no immediate risk or danger.
-We’ve corrected some of the problems immediately; it wasn’t sensible of us to keep fire doors locked when the inspectors were around But one
+We’ve corrected some of the problems immediately; it wasn’t sensible of us to keep fire doors locked when the inspectors were around.
+But one

 problem is that the alarm system isn’t sensitive enough to detect very small fires.
 Fortunately, I’ve been able to contact the company that installed the alarm, Rausman Brothers, and they can come and do the necessary work in two days’ time.